KarkAngelo114/SimpliPy_ML/README.md

 ========================================

 ## FIXES
+ - self update function not getting updates from github repo -> FIXED
-[04/20/2025] - incorrectly saving files to wrong directoy instead to the current working directory -> FIXED
+ - incorrectly saving files to wrong directoy instead to the current working directory -> FIXED

 Read the documentation how to use SimpliPy_ML.